RichyLAW/Checker/README.md

 When you have finished a Task you can check it.
 A Checked Task becomes red while a unfinished task is green. <br>

 ## Date
+The date changes color according to the due date of a task
-- White Today
+- White -> Today
-- Purple Tomorrow
+- Violet -> Tomorrow
-- Gray Future days
+- Gray -> Future days
-- Red Past days
+- Red -> Past days